jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### Mephrit
   (we like to shoot)
-  - **\[Ability] Solar Fury:** Each time a model in this unit makes a ranged attack, the target unit is considered to be 2" closer than it actually is (this applies to determining whether the target is within range, as well as to range-dependent effects such as Rapid Fire, those confered by Command Protocols, and others).
+  - **\[Ability] Solar Fury:** Each time a model in this unit makes an attack with a ranged weapon (exclusing those with **Flamer Template** and **Blast (...)**), the target unit is considered to be 2" closer than it actually is (this applies to determining whether the target is within range, as well as to range-dependent effects such as Rapid Fire, those confered by Command Protocols, and others).
 In addition, each time a model in this unit makes a ranged attack, if the wound roll is 61 or higher, you can choose to resolve the attack with damage 2.
   - **\[Stratagem] Name:** ?
   - **\[Relic] Name:** ?
   - **\[Warlord Trait] Name:** ?
   - **\[Favoured Command Protocols]:** **Zero-in**, ? (rapid fire thing)

-  TODO: Solar Fury - what to do with Blast/Flamer weapons

   ### Nephrekh
   (we like to teleport)